 Department of Music,

 Faculty of Arts and Humanities

-The first year is dedicated to three broad areas of research: Musical Development, Psychology of Performance, and Researching Music in Everyday Life and Wellbeing.
-The second year offers training in Psychological Research Methods, which is followed by dissertation research on an individually chosen research project in which you use music psychological theory and methods to investigate a self-defined research question.
+The first year is dedicated to three broad areas of research: Musical Development, Psychology of Performance and Researching Music in Everyday Life and Wellbeing.
+The second year offers training in Psychological Research Methods.
+You'll also complete a dissertation in which you'll use what you've learnt to investigate your chosen research question.